groundwaterdrinking-water

 For Phase II sampling programs in Ohio where PFAS is a contaminant of concern:

 Groundwater (drinking water scenario): Screen against the federal MCLs - 4 ppt for PFOA and 4 ppt for PFOS.
-For other PFAS compounds, use the most current EPA RSLs for tap water, though be aware that the regulatory status of PFHxS, PFNA, and GenX is in flux.
+For other PFAS compounds, use the most current EPA RSLs for tap water, though be aware that the regulatory status of PFHxS, PFNA, and GenX is in flux pending the proposed federal rescission.

 Groundwater (non-drinking water scenario): Use EPA RSLs for the appropriate exposure pathway.
 The vapor intrusion pathway is generally not a concern for PFAS (they’re not volatile), but the groundwater-to-surface-water pathway may need evaluation if a site is near a water body.